shinybrar/scicon/docs/general/TipsTricks/Using_clipboard.md

 > ![image](images/clipboard/4_text_into_clipboard.png)

-Next, highlight the text on the Clipboard, and type Control-Shift-C.
+Next, highlight the text on the Clipboard, and type `Control-Shift-C`.
-Then, click on the CASA terminal and type Control-Shift-V to paste the text there.
+Then, click on the CASA terminal and type `Control-Shift-V` to paste the text there.

 > ![image](images/clipboard/5_copy_text_to_casa.png)